 - How hardy is the fish?

-- Is the fish reef safe?
+- Are the fish reef safe?

 When thinking about the fish’s natural temperament, we really want to focus on getting a fish that has a mellow temperament.
 This is likely going to be the only fish or one of the only fish in the tank.
 So if you are considering placing more than one fish in the tank, we really want to purchase a peaceful fish.